antonio-boiano/CTF-IoT-Polimi/README.md

-# CTF materials used for the course of IoT at politecnico di milano
+# CTF materials used in the course of IoT @ Politecnico di Milano
 The source code is password protected, if required access please send an e-mail requesting access and justifying the needs to: antonio.boiano@polimi.it